Washington State is suing a major opioid maker

-The city of Seattle and Washington State have filed separate lawsuits against Purdue Pharma; maker of Oxycontin.
-The drug contains opioids.
+The City of Seattle and Washington state have filed separate lawsuits against Purdue Pharma, which manufactures Oxycontin and other drugs containing opioids.

-Attorney General Bob Ferguson alleges Purdue Pharma, "made billions of dollars by fueling Washington's opioid epidemic.
+"Purdue has made billions of dollars by fueling Washington's opioid epidemic by knowingly deceiving doctors and the public about the risks of long-term opioid use," said Washington Attorney General Bob Ferguson.

+"To push its pills, Perdue made false claims about the effectiveness of opioids for the treatment of long-term, chronic pain.
+They downplayed the significant risk of patients becoming addicted to opioids, and they made false claims about the overdose risks," Ferguson said, pointing out that many people who start abusing pain pills turn to heroin to get their opioid fix.

 © 2017 KING-TV